-- TASK OBSERVATION FORM - STRUCTURED REFERENCE LETTERS - PROGRAM ENTRANCE QUESTIONNAIRE - These are needed to complete the admissions process and you will have a period of time to submit these to Admissions, Registrar's Office. - Complete ALL academic requirements (prerequisites), and consider post-secondary education or training in a related field (this will both help ensure your success in this intense program.
-Also, the additional experience will be given consideration in the admissions process). - Obtain a minimum of 80 hours of work or volunteer/work or observation experience in the veterinary field, with a variety of species, both small and large.
-MORE IS BETTER -to ensure that we know about all hours, record them all and have a veterinarian, technician or qualified supervisor complete one or more TASK OBSERVATION FORMS - · Submit two STRUCTURED REFERENCE LETTERS, one or both animal (and non-family) related - · Legibly and carefully complete the PROGRAM ENTRANCE QUESTIONNAIRE - Contact the VTEC Departmental Assistant (see Contact List on last page), an Academic Advisor, or the Registrar's Office if you have any questions or concerns - Submit all application requirements, including completed FORMS, to Admissions, Registrar's Office before the deadline. - · If invited, successfully complete an interview - · Reach the age of 18 years by the end of the year of acceptance (e.g. December 31)
+- o TASK OBSERVATION FORM - o STRUCTURED REFERENCE LETTERS - PROGRAM ENTRANCE QUESTIONNAIRE - These are needed to complete the admissions process but they will need to be submitted by the application deadline to VTEC Admissions, by e-mail admissions@douglascollege.ca - Submit official transcripts for ALL academic requirements (prerequisites), and any post-secondary education or training (which will be considered in the admissions process). - Obtain a minimum of 80 hours of work or volunteer/work or observation experience in the veterinary field, with a variety of species, both small and large.
+Work or co-op experience, or practicum experience, in a veterinary setting will be accepted.
+MORE IS BETTER -to ensure that we know about all hours, record them all and have a veterinarian, technician or qualified supervisor complete one or more TASK OBSERVATION FORMS - Submit two STRUCTURED REFERENCE LETTERS, one or both animal (and non-family) related - Complete the PROGRAM ENTRANCE QUESTIONNAIRE - Submit all application requirements, including completed FORMS, to VTEC Admissions, Registrar's Office before the deadline. - · If invited, successfully complete an interview - Reach the age of 18 years by the end of the year of acceptance (e.g. December 31)